-Students who meet the qualifications above may apply for Midshipman status in the SSMP and apply to participate in the U.S. Maritime Administration's Student Incentive Payment (SIP) Program.
-If selected, students are eligible to receive up to \$32,000 during their time at school.
-The SIP Program requires students to obtain a Coast Guard Unlimited License and to apply for, and accept if offered, a Reserve officer commission in the U.S. Navy Reserves.
-A student who receives SIP incurs an obligation to serve as an employee in the maritime or maritime-related industry, and in times of national emergency, to serve as a Naval Officer aboard a U.S.-flagged merchant vessel.
+Students who meet the qualifications above may apply for Midshipman status in the SSMP and apply to participate in the U.S. Maritime Administration's (MARAD) Student Incentive Payment (SIP) Program.
+If selected, students are eligible to receive up to \$64,000 during their time at MMA.
+The SIP Program requires students to obtain a Coast Guard Unlimited License and to apply for, and accept if offered, a Reserve Officer commission in the U.S. Navy Reserve.
+A student who receives more than \$8,000 in SIP incurs a service obligation detailed on MARAD's website.